Skip to main content

 IP Address

-Internet Protocol Address or IP Address is a logical and unique numerical identifier assigned to every device or network that connects to the Internet.
+IP Address or Internet Protocol Address is a logical and unique numerical identifier assigned to every device or network that connects to the Internet.

 A special kind of address, which identifies devices on a network, consists of 32 bits and represents a series of four numbers separated by dots.